edgexfoundry/edgex-docs/docs_src/design/adr/security/0008-Secret-Creation-and-Distribution.md

 The following terms will be helpful for understading the subsequent discussion:

-- _SECRETSLOC_ is a protected file system path where transient secrets are stored.
+- _SECRETSLOC_ is a protected file system path where bootstrapping secrets are stored.

+  While EdgeX implements a sophisticated secret handling mechanism, that mechanism itself requires secrets.
+  For example, every microservice that talks to Vault must have its own unique secret to authenticate:
+  Vault itself cannot be used to distribute these secrets.
+  _SECRETSLOC_ fulfills the role that the non-routable instance data IP address, 169.254.169.254, fulfills in the public cloud: delivery of bootstrapping secrets.
+  As EdgeX does not have a hypervisor nor virtual machines for this purpose, a protected file system path is used instead.

   _SECRETSLOC_ is implementation-dependent.
   A desirable feature of _SECRETSLOC_ would be that data written here